yisela/baexandra/README.md

-# Baexandra
+# Baexandra Robotobor

 Hi!
 I'm Baexandra, your friendly(-ish) onboarding bot!
 I'm built on [Hubot][hubot] and configured to be deployed on [Heroku][heroku].

+## I can:

+- Reply to yes/no questions
+- Search for components in a library of pre-defined items
+- Wish goodnight and say think you
+- Play Cards against humanity
+- Introduce herself
+- Show cute animals
+- Show links to assets

 At the moment I'm only running on a local server, so I might not be online at all times.
-My knowledge is still very limited, but I'm technically a newborn.

-If you can see me in Slack, type *commands* to see what I can do, or *Start* to initiate the onboarding.
-For the moment, I can give simple instructions, show links and play cards against humanity.
+If you can see me in Slack, type *Commands* to see what I can do.

 [heroku]: http://www.heroku.com
 [hubot]: http://hubot.github.com